stevenwenxu/GER298/_posts/2017-02-26-communication-from-a-tourist-perspective.md

 > "Ich hätte gerne ein ermäßigtes Ticket für Student" \\
 > "Where are you from?" \\
 > "China" \\
-> (processes the ticket and gave me a brochure) "Here you go!"
+> (processes the ticket and gives me a brochure) "Here you go!"

 The brochure was in Chinese.